TheYuriG/blog_lessons/discord_create_channels/README.md

 [_createvoicechannel.js_](https://github.com/TheYuriG/blog_lessons/blob/master/discord_create_channels/commands/createvoicechannel.js)

 A few tweaks were made, variables were renamed, comments were updated, and error messages were updated, but the process isn't much different from creating a text channel.
 One of the few features that Voice Channels have over Text Channels is the ability to limit the number of users it can hold at once.
-Let's tweak that now?
+Let's take a look at how to do that now.

 ## Create a voice channel that has a maximum number of concurrent users

-One of the exclusive features that voice channels have over other channels is the ability to limit the number of users that can use it at the same time.
-To set this number, all you gotta do is pass in an integer for the userLimit key when creating a voice channel.
+One of the exclusive features that voice channels have over other channels is the ability to [limit](https://discord.js.org/#/docs/discord.js/main/class/VoiceChannel?scrollTo=userLimit) the number of users that can use it at the same time.
+To set this number, all you gotta do is pass in an integer for the [userLimit](https://discord.js.org/#/docs/discord.js/main/class/VoiceChannel?scrollTo=userLimit) key when creating a voice channel.

 ```js
 // ...